-In our wedding vows 46+ years ago when Cindy and I (Steve) repeated our vows we were asked, “Do you take ______ to love, honor, cherish, etc.?”
+In our wedding vows that we committed to almost 50 years ago, Cindy and I (Steve) were asked, “Do you take ______ to love, honor, cherish, etc.?”
 But nowhere were we exhorted to like each other.
 I guess the assumption when we made our vows is that if we say we will “love” our spouse (till death do us part) then we will like them as well.

 But here’s a Life Lesson we came to learn very quickly: Just because you are married and you live in the same house together, it doesn’t mean that you still love and LIKE each other.
 It also does not mean that you SHOW it in a way that the other understands.
 Your love may be one of the best-kept secrets around!
 Even liking each other may be a secret.
 Or maybe it’s not: